 TO OUR Indian Creek Families and Staff

 We are providing updates and information regarding potential decisions that will be made as we progress forward following Gov. Eric Holcomb’s reopening guidelines.
-The Back on Track Indiana guidelines will not allow the school system to conduct any future activities until after June 30.

 While we prepare and plan for these activities, we want to keep you informed about many of the items and events that will be put in place when we are legally able to do so.
 We implore you to read each of the updates and descriptions of anticipated events listed.